 - Acupuncture-used to restore the balance of the mind and body

 - Nutrition– Good eating habits help a person feel good and restores a sick body to a healthy one.

 - Hypnotism– Has been proven to prevent cravings and thoughts of going back to opioids.

 - Homeopathic therapy-Natural remedies to help ease the symptoms of detox and opioid cravings.

 Ken Seeley Rehab

 Ken Seeley has a comprehensive inpatient treatment program designed to help opioid addicts rebuild a successful life of sobriety.
 From the highly qualified medical staff to help you through the detox process to the caring counselors and staff that guide you to living a sober life, they are all waiting for you.
 What are you waiting for?
-Click here to take the first step.
+Click here to take the first step or call now.